-Music majors in the B.M.E. and B.A. programs participate in one large ensemble throughout each semester of residency (except the student teaching semester).
+Music majors in the B.M.E. and B.A. programs participate in one large ensemble throughout each semester of residency in their major area of study (except the student teaching semester).
+Scholarship recipients may have further participation requirements.

 Music majors in the B.M. program participate in two ensembles throughout each semester of residency.